For a number of years, the DSV breeders have not only selected for yield, disease resistance and

 grasses has been an essential aspect of variety recommendation in England and Wales for a long

-official tests examining the following parameters:
+time, with official tests examining the following parameters:

 d-value midsummer (digestibility under simulated grazing management)

 d-value 2nd conservation cut (digestibility of the second silage cut in the first year of

 According to NIAB, the official institute for variety evaluation in England and Wales, trials

 animals eat more grass of a variety with a high d-value (digestibility)